 Tips for Getting Started with Power BI reporting

 - Understand the purpose of your report, then find a way to build it.
 A common mistake is thinking that you should simply replicate what you have previously created in Excel.
 This approach will limit your thinking and make the journey much harder.
 Start by thinking about the purpose of your report.

 - Explore the visualizations to understand capabilities.
-Instead of replicating what you do in Excel, explore the various visualizations to see what each of them does.
+Instead of replicating what you do in Excel, explore the various visualizations to see what each does.
 There are many new ways to communicate insights in data that don’t exist in Excel.
 A great place to start is the TreeMap or a Column Chart.
-Also, check out the Custom Visuals Gallery for some of the great free tools shared with the community by industry-leading experts.
+Also, check out the Custom Visuals Gallery for some of the great free tools industry-leading experts share with the community.

 - Build your reports in the Power BI desktop, not the service.

 Power BI reporting is a symbiosis of the data model and visualization of the data.

-- Using Power BI Desktop, you can make a model of data and visualization it – a set of pages in graphs, tables, etc.
+- Using Power BI Desktop, you can make a model of data and visualize it – a set of pages in graphs, tables, etc.

 - Using Power BI Service, you can edit only the visible part of the report downloaded from the Desktop or create a new visualization based on any model data from previously loaded reports.

-After editing the visual part of the report in Power BI Service, it can be downloaded along with this data, but only by the report owner and under the condition that the second report was not created directly in the Power BI Service.
+After editing the visual part of the report in Power BI Service, you can download it along with this data, but only by the report owner and under the condition that you didn’t create the second report directly in the Power BI Service.